kubevirt-ui/kubevirt-components/README.md

 ## Scope

 Kubevirt UI compoents is a curated list of stable and documented components used by Kubevirt UI aplications and libraries.
+Kuevirt UI is based on [PatternFly](https://www.patternfly.org/) and [Openshift console](https://github.com/openshift/console), it extend them to create specilized components needed for Kubevirt design.

 ## When should I contribute my components to this repository?